Chloe-Tang-1512/Zombie-Apocalypse-/README.md

 This is part 1 of my first Python program and is written at the stage when I was still an amateur at Python programming.
 Because of that, if you actually read the code, you will find that there are many ways that it could be improved.
+I am still working on part 2.